ZoomInfo

 These errors skew your churn rate and lead to bad decisions:

-How to Reduce Churn with B2B Intelligence
+How to Predict and Reduce Churn

 Reducing churn starts with knowing when accounts are at risk and why.
-B2B intelligence gives your team the visibility to act before customers leave.
+Segment your churn data across these dimensions:

 • Contract size: SMB vs. mid-market vs. enterprise